yazhinichurchill/SSDbotCode/README.md

 # SSDbotCode
-SSd Bot for text analytics API
+SSd Bot for text analytics API in Azure